langchain-ai/langchain/docs/modules/agents/key_concepts.md

 Toolkits are groups of tools that are best used together.
 They allow you to logically group and initialize a set of tools that share a particular resource (such as a database connection or json object).
 They can be used to construct an agent for a specific use-case.
-For more detailed information on toolkits and their use cases, see [this documentation](how_to_guides.rst#agent-toolkits).
+For more detailed information on toolkits and their use cases, see [this documentation](how_to_guides.rst#agent-toolkits) (the "Agent Toolkits" section).